Shape Security valued at $1bn following $51m funding round

-Shape Security CEO Derek Smith announced that an IPO is also in the pipeline for the company.
+After a $51m funding round, Shape Security said that an IPO is in the pipeline for the company.

-The funding round was led by C5 Capital.
-There was additional participation from returning investors Kleiner Perkins, HPE Growth, Norwest Ventures Partners, Focus Ventures, JetBlue Technology Ventures, Top Tier Capital Partners and Epic Ventures.
+The round was led by C5 Capital, with additional participation from returning investors Kleiner Perkins, HPE Growth, Norwest Ventures Partners, Focus Ventures, JetBlue Technology Ventures, Top Tier Capital Partners and Epic Ventures.

-To date, Shape Security has raised $183m.
-In a statement regarding the recent funding round, the company also revealed that it has a pre-money valuation of $1bn.
+To date, Shape Security has raised a total of $183m.
+In a statement regarding the recent funding round, the company also revealed that it has reached a valuation of $1bn.

-The anti-fraud company, which is headquartered in London, has offices across Europe in the Middle East.
-It was founded in 2011.
+The anti-fraud company, which was founded in 2011, is headquartered in California, with offices in London and Sydney.

-Shape Security is used to defend some of the world’s largest enterprises from fraud against their online applications, including more than half of all online banking in North America.
-The company also serves global brands across telecommunications, e-commerce, government, travel and hospitality, insurance, and healthcare.

-In a statement, Shape said that it is a world leader in online fraud prevention, meaning that it “protects more accounts from fraud than all other providers in the space combined.”
+Shape Security is used to defend some of the world’s largest enterprises from fraud in online applications, including more than half of all online banking in North America.
+The company also serves global brands across telecomms, e-commerce, government, travel and hospitality, insurance and healthcare, claiming that it “protects more accounts from fraud than all other providers in the space combined”.

 According to a number of reports, Shape’s founders have said they are planning an IPO now that the company has achieved unicorn status.
-Despite saying “preparation for an IPO is part of our plan”, the company did not give a timeframe.
+Despite saying that “preparation for an IPO is part of our plan”, the company did not give a timeframe for launching a public offering.

 Co-founder and CEO of Shape Security, Derek Smith, said: “This investment will help us scale our international operations and fuel our AI development.